snekse/southwest-checkin/README.md

     heroku run rake db:create db:migrate db:seed
     ```

+11. (Optional) Setup email with Mailgun

+    - From the Heroku web interface add the following resource to your project:
+        - Mailgun
+    - Once Mailgun is installed login to Mailgun (click on the Mailgun resource to automatically be logged in) and add your domain.
+This might not be necessary but it's the only way I could get it to work for me.
+    - Once the domain has been verified, click on the domain to find the values for the following command and run it:

+    ```shell
+    heroku config:set MAILER_DEFAULT_FROM_EMAIL=<YOUR_EMAIL> MAILER_DEFAULT_REPLY_TO=<YOUR_EMAIL> MAILER_ADDRESS=<SMTP_HOSTNAME> MAILER_DOMAIN=<HEROKU_URL> MAILER_USERNAME=<DEFAULT_SMTP_LOGIN> MAILER_PASSWORD=<DEFAULT_PASSWORD>
+    ```

-11. Now browse to your Heroku's app url and start adding reservations.
+12. Now browse to your Heroku's app url and start adding reservations.

 ## Contributing